 There are so many types of scissors out there for quilters!
 So which ones do we actually need?

-That really depends on a few different things, like preference and skill level, and if you look in any quilters toolbox, they probably have a variety of scissors that are used for different purposes.
+That really depends on a few different things, like preference and skill level, and if you look in any quilters toolbox of sewing tools, they probably have a variety of scissors that are used for different purposes.

 Investing in good-quality scissors is important and it’s something that you won’t regret if you love quilting.